PhoebeY05/TikTok-TechJam/README.md

 # Features and Functionality

 ## Content Generation
-- Image generation with prompt (and negative prompt)
+- Image generation with prompt (Optional parameter: negative prompt)
 - Video generation with prompt
-- Speech generation with prompt (Optional parameters: language, gender of speaker, voice source) (- Generating sound effects)
+- Speech generation with prompt (Optional parameters: language, gender of speaker, voice source)
+- Sound Effect Generation with prompt

 ### Additional functionality
-- Button to change generated content if not satisfied with current one
+- Change generated content if not satisfied with the current one
-    - Speech has limited options so it will switch back to original one eventually
+    - Speech has limited options so it will switch back to the original one eventually

-## Gaining Insights From Media Content
-- Identifying text in image
-- Summarising YouTube videos
+- Combine generated content into a final video
+    - Can input own media files to combine as well

 # Tools used
 1. GitHub